camUrban/PteraSoftware/README.md

 ## Installation and Use

-First things first, you will need a copy of Python 3.8.
-Python 3.9 is not yet supported due to a dependency issue in VTK.
-Download Python 3.8 from the official Python website.
+First things first, you will need a copy of Python 3.10, which you can download from the official Python website.
 At this time, I do not recommend using a version from the Anaconda distribution as it could introduce compatibility issues with PyPI.